 How long is maintenance paid?

 In most circumstances, maintenance is paid for a period of months and years based on the length of marriage, then is reviewed or terminated after that.
+The longer a couple has been married, the longer the support obligation.

 Modification of Maintenance in Evanston, Chicago and Lake Forest